-The best technique for developing industry skus entails using numbers unique to your business, avoiding the manufacturer’s or wholesaler’s tracking numbers.
+The best inventory management technique for developing industry skus entails using numbers unique to your business, avoiding the manufacturer’s or wholesaler’s tracking numbers.
 The sku is comprised of letters and numbers – the shorter the string the easier to manage.
 Meaningful skus can be helpful and common abbreviations for colors and sizes are often used.
 Dashes can separate different elements of the sku.
 Avoid using punctuation characters which may not be recognized when scanned.

-To create sku numbers at scale, it’s more efficient to use a sku generator than to work with an excel spreadsheet.
+To create sku numbers at scale, it’s more efficient to use sku generator software than to work with an excel spreadsheet.
 If you are working with an ecommerce platform, normally the platform will autogenerate skus based on preferences set by the user.

 The sku used in SOS Inventory will sync to skus in your QuickBooks Online account, Big Commerce or Shopify to update the information across the platforms thereby speeding up operations and making inventory management easier for your entire staff.

-SOS Inventory can scan your skus and import all information you would like to track.
+SOS Inventory can scan your SKUs and import all information you would like to track.
 Sku tracking allows your business to record inventory at any location, identify waste, create transparent reports, determine reorder points, and distinguish the profitable products from dead stock.

-Using skus is standard across most industries; no business can be fully operational without tracking sku numbers.
+Using SKUs is standard across most industries; no business can be fully operational without tracking sku numbers.
 They are used across all ecommerce platforms as the main identifier for the product.
-While UPC numbers are only numbers, skus serve as abbreviations that are quickly understood at a glance by employees.
+While UPC numbers are only numbers, SKUs serve as abbreviations that are quickly understood at a glance by employees.

 Amazon, being the giant that it is, has its own variation of the sku called ASIN, short for Amazon Standard Identification Number.
 Even though the seller may have his or her own sku numbers on a dedicated online store website, those SKUs do not apply when the item is sold on Amazon.